top of page

 • To have their identity kept private

-• In sexual assault cases, to be protected against questioning regarding irrelevant sexual information
+• To be protected against questioning regarding irrelevant sexual information

 • To receive compensation, counseling or other services related to the consequences of the crime